 Click on the following links to view videos containing more information about your assessment and services provided by the Municipal Property Assessment Corporation (MPAC):

-The Town of Hanover offers four convenient payment options:
+The Town of Hanover offers five convenient payment options:

 1. Pre-authorized Payment Plans